 To protect those most at risk from COVID-19, for 7 days after having been in close contact with someone who has tested positive you should not visit or work in high-risk settings including hospitals, disability, mental health and aged care residential facilities and other healthcare settings (e.g., ambulance services, GP clinics, physiotherapy).

 You can still attend public hospitals and high-risk settings for urgent medical care or treatment, but you should contact the facility to let them know you've been in close contact with someone who has COVID-19.

-If you work in a high-risk setting such as a hospital, residential care facility or other healthcare setting (e.g., GP clinic, dental services, physiotherapy, Aboriginal Medical Services), tell your employer when you become a close contact, and check the rules for your workplace.
+If you work in a high-risk setting such as a hospital, residential care facility or other healthcare setting (e.g., GP clinic, dental services, physiotherapy, Aboriginal Medical Services), tell your employer you may have been exposed to COVID-19, and check the rules for your workplace.

 After you have COVID-19

 Most people with COVID-19 will recover completely within a few weeks and can care for themselves at home.

 You may find you feel more tired or can’t concentrate as well as usual for some time after having COVID-19.

 Information is available about what to expect after COVID-19 and how to take care of yourself while recovering.